viniciusfl/viniciusfl.github.io/_posts/2023-05-22-kernel-patch.md

 ---
-title: Linux Kernel: Setting up development environment
+title: Linux Kernel - Setting up development environment
 description: In this post i'll share my experience in setting up my environment to contribute to the Linux Kernel
 author: cotes
 date: 2022-05-21 11:33:00 +0800
-categories: [Blogging, Free Software]
-tags: [kernel]
-pin: true
-math: true
-mermaid: true
 ---

+# First Description

-For our first patch, we had some suggestions to follow, and i choose the one which our objective was to use the function device_for_each_child_node_scoped() to simplify error handling.
+For our first patch, I followed suggestions to use the d/*evice_for_each_child_node_scoped()* function to simplify error handling within certain drivers.
+The motivation behind this change was to address a bug where drivers iterating through firmware nodes might fail to release node references if the iteration loop terminates early.

 The motivation behind this patch is that some drivers iterate throught firmware nodes, and the problem is that if the loop ends early, it doesn't necessarly releases the node reference.

-The device that i made my change was:
+The specific device where I made this change is located in

 *drivers/iio/adc/mcp3564.c*

+# Code change

 ```c
 @@ -998,7 +998,6 @@ static int mcp3564_parse_fw_children(struct iio_dev *indio_dev)